hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Integrations.md

 The Integrations page allows you to integrate with 3rd-party external providers and configure a multitude of external, social authentications within the GameSparks platform.
 The set up process for most Integrations is straightforward - you simply enter the *App Id* and the *App Secret* supplied by the external provider for your game.

+<q>**3rd-Party Authentication Tutorials!** You'll find detailed tutorials on how to set up authentication with GameSparks through many of the supported 3rd-party external providers [here](/Tutorials/Social Authentication and Player Profile/README.md).

 ## Managing External Integrations

 *1.* In the portal, go to *Configurator > Integrations*.